• Home

 - In class, I will guide you through the application and then you will fill it out in pencil.
 If. you are unable to write or read in English please bring someone who can help you to do so.

 - I will check it and then I'll have you type in your penciled in information into a computer fillable version of the same form in Room 1.
+If you are unable to type on the computer, please bring someone who can do so for you.

 We'll print it.
 You'll sign it and date it in black ink.